 Now, you only need to follow instructions as shown in the installation wizard and click a few buttons.
-After that, the installation process will complete.
+After that, the installation process will be complete.
 Please note that during installation, the system will restart many times and after all step is completed, you will get a welcome message.
-Please ensure uninterrupted power supply throughout the installation process.
-If you are installing in the laptop, keep it charged or connect to a power source.
+Please ensure an uninterrupted power supply throughout the installation process.
+If you are installing it on the laptop, keep it charged or connect to a power source.

-Most of the steps in this method are also same as an above method so for the similar step we shall not provide the detailed description, but only the bullet points so that the user could follow the process correctly.
+Most of the steps in this method are also the same as the above method, so for the similar step, we shall not provide a detailed description, but only the bullet points so that the user could follow the process correctly.

 Step 1: Back up any important files.

 As above, back up all your data before starting with the installation.

 Step 2: Find a USB stick and back up all of its contents.

 You can back up your data in a USB stick but for convenience, pick a different stick than the one in which you can go to keep the Debian software file.